 - Prioritize your spending.
 Determine your needs and wants so you can budget accordingly.

 - Create a budget.
-Monitor your regular expenses and track your monthly spending with a budget worksheet (PDF).
+Monitor your regular expenses and track your monthly spending with a budget worksheet (PDF) or a budget calculator.
 An ideal budget should cover all your needs, some of your wants and savings for emergencies and the future.

 - Stay on track.
 Keep tabs on your spending and adjust your budget as your goals change.
-Your income, expenses and priorities may change over time, so you’ll need to adjust your budgeting techniques accordingly.
+Your income, expenses and priorities may change over time so you’ll need to adjust your monthly budget accordingly.

 Common budget categories to consider

-Some major expense categories that you may want to consider including in your budget are:
+Some major expense categories that you may want to include in your monthly budget planning are: